leugemors/ansible-course/README.md

 Just to play around with **Ansible** stuff I'm trying out.

-## Some ad-hoc ansible commands
+### Some ad-hoc ansible commands

-'ansible all --key-file ~/.ssh/id_cursus -i inventory.cfg -m ping'
+> ansible all --key-file ~/.ssh/id_cursus -i inventory.cfg -m ping

-## settings as default value in ansible.cfg file
+### settings as default value in ansible.cfg file

-### this is not just a ping, but an actual connection with the servers
+This is not just a ping, but an actual connection with the servers.

-'ansible all -m ping'
+> ansible all -m ping

-### list all hosts in our inventory
+List all hosts in our inventory.

-'ansible all --list-hosts'
+> ansible all --list-hosts

-### gather all sorts of information from our servers
+Gather all sorts of information from our servers.

-'ansible all -m gather_facts'
+> ansible all -m gather_facts

-### same as above, but now we only look at one server
+Same as above, but now we only look at one server.

-'ansible all -m gather_facts --limit 192.168.122.147'
+> ansible all -m gather_facts --limit 192.168.122.147

-### update the local update cash: apt update
+Update the local update cash: apt update.

-'ansible all -m apt -a update_cache=true --become --ask-become-pass'
+> ansible all -m apt -a update_cache=true --become --ask-become-pass

-### install the package mc: apt install mc
+Install the package mc: apt install mc.

-'ansible all -m apt -a "name=mc state=latest" --become --ask-become-pass'
+> ansible all -m apt -a "name=mc state=latest" --become --ask-become-pass

-### install al availabe updates: apt dist-upgrade
+Install al availabe updates: apt dist-upgrade.

-'ansible all -m apt -a upgrade=dist --become --ask-become-pass'
+> ansible all -m apt -a upgrade=dist --become --ask-become-pass

+Nice!